contao/docs/docs/manual/layout/module-management/user-modules.en.md

 | `member_grouped` | The input fields are grouped using field sets. |

 **HTML OutputThe**
- frontend module generates with the `member_default`following HTML code:
+ front-end module generates with the `member_default`following HTML code:

 ```html
 <!-- indexer::stop -->